Frequently Asked Questions (FAQ's)

 A: BART, as Lead Agency, issued a Notice of Preparation on August 30, 2012 to advise other agencies and the public that it would be preparing a Draft Environmental Impact Report (Draft EIR) for the proposed BART to Livermore Extension Project.
 A scoping meeting on Wednesday, September 19, 2012 at the Robert Livermore Community Center in Livermore allowed the public to provide verbal and written comments on the scope of the

-7. Q: What will the EIR evaluate?
+7. Q: What does the EIR evaluate?

 8. Q: How is the earlier Program-level EIR different from the current Project-level EIR?